 Put £700 in and get £5,000 out.
-That’s the deal potentially on offer to thousands of British expats (or anyone who has worked and paid taxes in the UK for a minimum of 3 years ) – who can top up their state pension at “bargain basement” rates.
+That’s the deal potentially on offer to thousands of British expats (or anyone who has worked and paid taxes in the UK for a minimum of 3 years ) – who can top up their state pension at what are essentially “bargain basement” rates.

-In simple terms, they can potentially cash in by paying heavily subsidised voluntary national insurance contributions for the years between the date when they retire and when they reach state pension age.
+In simple terms, you can benefit greatly by paying heavily subsidised voluntary national insurance contributions for the years between the date when you stopped UK work and when you reach state pension age.

 Of course, you have to have money to be able to afford it.
-And not everyone will warm to the idea of using today’s cash to buy an income for later when they do not know how long they might live.
+And not everyone will warm to the idea of using today’s cash to buy an income for later when you do not know how long you might live.